AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

 Nested subprograms
 ~~~~~~~~~~~~~~~~~~

-As briefly mentioned earlier, Ada allows you to declare one subprogram inside
+As briefly mentioned earlier, Ada allows you to declare one subprogram inside another.
-of another.

 This is useful for two reasons: